APogue/APogue.github.io/_drafts/outline-v2/2024-12-7-Outline-v2-encampment.md

 published: true
 author: Alexie Pogue
 date: 2024-12-7 1:57 PM
-updated_date: 2024-12-16 10:56 AM
+updated_date: 2024-12-16 7:13 PM
 ---

 Blame the administration all the way through...

 ## Continue thought flow from 'intro'

-After a large-scale pro-Palestine protest turned violent last Spring, the administration made immediate changes to resolve gaps in security it reasoned were the cause of out-of-control rioting that took place on April 30th.
+Following a large-scale pro-Palestine protest that escalated into rioting last spring, the administration took immediate measures to address security gaps it reasoned were the cause.

-These moves were made while the "marketplace" was flooded with ideas and opinions of what went wrong that evening.
+These moves were made while the "marketplace" was flooded with opinions of what went wrong.

 To ameliorate any confusion and restore faith in accountability, UCOP Drake hired an independent consulting agency to review all procedures immediately leading up to and following the major protest and subsequent encampment removal by police.